BootstrapJBPM/jba-cli/Readme.md

 Package used to generate jBPM Business Applications.
 It uses start.jbpm.org to generate the business app zip and store it in the folder where the "jba" command is run.
+It is also possible to unzip the generated business app into the current working directory.

 How to install
 ==============================